Leadership & Life Skills Chart for teens looking to head to college or enter the work force

 We encourage a life-long love of learning, instill a peaceful, compassionate way of being, as core parts of a young person’s education.
 “Encouraging a yearning for learning while working hand-in-hand on the land” is at the heart of every program on our farm.

 Must be at least 13 years of age

 Be hardworking and have a positive attitude

-Enjoy working and playing with children in a small, diverse community
+Enthusiasm for participating in a small, diverse community

 Have good communication skills and the ability to follow instructions